timescale/docs/getting-started/index.md

 Timescale extends PostgreSQL for all of your resource-intensive production workloads.
 You build faster, scale further, and stay under budget.
 Timescale offers the following PostgreSQL database optimisations:

 - [**Time-series data**](https://www.timescale.com/blog/what-is-a-time-series-database/#what-is-a-time-series-database): a
-  Timescale DB instance optimized for your time-series and analytics workloads.
+  TimescaleDB instance optimized for your time-series and analytics workloads, with cloud-only features like transparent low-cost bottomless storage.
-- **All other workloads**: a Dynamic PostgreSQL instance that uses dynamic compute for production database workloads.
+- **All other workloads**: a Dynamic PostgreSQL instance where you select a compute range, only paying for the base and the amount of extra CPU as you scale.

 Each database instance in Timescale is called a service.